How to Sanitize Laptop Screen& Keyboard (2021 Guide)

-- Do not submerge your keys into water.
+- Do not submerge your keys into the water.

 - Do not pull off keys forcefully off, this can break them or cause damage.
-Can be expensive to fix afterwards and it’s annoying to type without keys.
+Can be expensive to fix afterward and it’s annoying to type without keys.

 - Do not use bleach when cleaning.